stevesaliman/gradle-properties-plugin/README.md

 By default, Gradle applies properties to your project in a particular order.
 The last thing to define a property wins.
 Gradle's order of processing is:

+1. The gradle.properties file in the parent project's directory, if the project is a module of a multi-project build.

-1. The gradle.properties file in the project directory
+2. The gradle.properties file in the project directory

-2. The gradle.properties file in the user's ${gradleUserHomeDir}/.gradle
+3. The gradle.properties file in the user's ${gradleUserHomeDir}/.gradle
 directory.

-3. The command line properties set with -P arguments.
+4. The command line properties set with -P arguments.

-The properties plugin enhances this sequence by adding two additional steps.
+The properties plugin enhances this sequence by adding two additional types of property files.
 One for project properties that change from environment to environment, and one for properties that are common to a user (or client), but change from user to user (or client to client).
-The order of execution for the properties plugin
+The order of execution for the properties plugin is:

-is:
+1. The gradle.properties file in the parent project's directory, if the project is a module of a multi-project build.

+2. The gradle-${environmentName}.properties file in the parent project's directory, if the project is a module of a multi-project build. if no environment is specified, the plugin will assume an environment name of "local".
+We strongly recommend adding gradle-local.properties to the .gitignore file of the project so that developers' local configurations don't interfere with each other.

-1. The gradle.properties file in the project directory
+3. The gradle.properties file in the project directory

-2. The gradle-${environmentName}.properties file in the project directory. if no environment is specified, the plugin will assume an environment name of "local".
+4. The gradle-${environmentName}.properties file in the project directory. if no environment is specified, the plugin will assume an environment name of "local".
 We strongly recommend adding gradle-local.properties to the .gitignore file of the project so that develpers' local configurations don't interfere with each other.

-3. The gradle.properties file in the user's ${gradleUserHomeDir}/.gradle
+5. The gradle.properties file in the user's ${gradleUserHomeDir}/.gradle
 directory.
 Properties in this file are generally things that span projects, or shouldn't be checked into a repository, such as user credentials, etc.

-4. If the ${gradleUserName} property is set, the properties plugin will load properties from ${gradleUserHomeDir}/gradle-${gradleUserName}.properties.
+6. If the ${gradleUserName} property is set, the properties plugin will load properties from ${gradleUserHomeDir}/gradle-${gradleUserName}.properties.
 This file is useful for cases when you need to build for a different user or client and you have properties that span projects.
 For example you might have several